 Guilt and Shame

-Often times, when trying to live a healthy lifestyle, one might place pressure on oneself to make perfect choices and not make any unhealthy decisions.
+Oftentimes, when trying to live a healthy lifestyle, one might place pressure on oneself to make perfect choices and not make any unhealthy decisions.
 If one makes an unhealthy choice (which is easy to do and is often a matter of when and not if), then it is easy for guilt and shame to set in for not living up to the pressure and expectations one has set out for themselves.

 Because the society we live in has so many means of living in an unhealthy manner, it can be difficult (and sometimes impossible) to find healthy options.
-A great example of this is with food and drink.
-If an individual in trying to not eat unhealthy foods and drinks but goes to an event – whether it be a party, concert, ball game, or even a formal event such as a conference or ceremony, they will be at the mercy of who is serving the food and beverages.
+A great example of this is food and drink.
+If an individual is trying to not eat unhealthy foods and drinks but goes to an event – whether it be a party, concert, ball game, or even a formal event such as a conference or ceremony, they will be at the mercy of who is serving the food and beverages.

 Oftentimes, there will not be many healthy options, or, possibly none at all.
-In this case, the choice is to either eat or drink something unhealthy or to not eat or drink at all.
+In this case, the choice is to either eat or drink something unhealthy or not eat or drink at all.
 Other times, there may be healthy options that the individual does not like or want (such as a food or drink that they do not enjoy), and then they are faced with the choice of partaking in something they do not like just for the sake of being healthy.
-All of this can cause an individual distress and leads to stress of attempting to live a healthy lifestyle.
+All of this can cause an individual distress and leads to the stress of attempting to live a healthy lifestyle.